Non-Parent Custody is Changing to Minor Guardianship

 - How will this affect existing non-parent custody cases?

-- I can’t finalize the case by the end of the year.
+- I can’t finalize the case quickly.

 - Get Legal Help